Blaricum

 Blaricum (/nl/) is a municipality and village in the province of North Holland, the Netherlands.
 It is part of the region of Gooiland and part of the Metropolitan Region Amsterdam.
 It is known for its many monumental farm buildings, local cafes and restaurants, nature, several annual community events, and extensive up-market residential areas.

-According to statistics published by the Dutch land registry office in February 2011, Blaricum is the most expensive location to purchase a house in the Netherlands.
-The average home in Blaricum costs €800,000 and had risen an average of 12% from the previous year.
+According to statistics published by the Dutch land registry office in February 2011, Blaricum was the most expensive location to purchase a house in the Netherlands.
+The average home in Blaricum cost €800,000, an increase of 12% on the previous year.
+In 2025, this price had risen to an average of €1,100,000 and it again became the most expensive municipality, dethroning Laren.

 Blaricum is a popular residence of many Dutch celebrities, including Rene Froger, Anita Meijer, Paul de Leeuw, Dennis Bergkamp, Gordon, Jerney Kaagman, John de Mol, Anita Witzier and Marco Borsato.

 Districts

 The municipality of Blaricum consists of the following districts: